 About This Webinar:

-In this webinar, our panel will discuss sports medicine and provide some interesting and revealing perspectives about how acupuncturists can approach treating athletes.
+In this webinar, our panel discussed sports medicine and provided some interesting and revealing perspectives about how acupuncturists can approach treating athletes.
 Whether elite professionals or active patients, techniques for treating sports injuries and pain often fail to be taught in the common curriculum of the colleges in North America.
 Anatomical perspectives, training programs, and exercise science and rehabilitation are often essential additions to a good treatment program.
-Join us to explore this exciting specialty within the field of acupuncture.
+Watch this panel discussion to explore this exciting specialty within the field of acupuncture.

 - How to find teaching and mentorship programs in sports acupuncture

 - What skills are important that are often absent in teaching programs?